Armenian passport: Physical appearance

-An ordinary Armenian passport is dark blue, with the Armenian coat of arms emblazoned in gold in the center of the front cover.
+A biometric Armenian passport is dark red (previously blue), with the Armenian coat of arms emblazoned in gold in the center of the front cover.
 The words Հայաստանի Հանրապետություն "Republic of Armenia" and Անձնագիր "Passport" in Armenian and English languages also appear on the front cover.
 The passport is valid for 10 years from the time of issue, with the further possibility of extending validity for an additional 5 years.
 The possibility of extending the passport by 5 years was eliminated in August 2017.
 It contains 32 pages for special notes and visas, and information about its holder in both the Armenian and English languages.

 Since 1 June 2012, two new ID-documents were introduced, which replaced the ordinary passports of Armenian citizens.
 One of the documents – the ID card — to be used locally within the country, and the second document – the biometric passport — to be used for traveling abroad.
 An electronic chip on the passport will contain digital images of fingerprints and photo of passport holder.
 Both biometric passports and eID cards are produced by Polish Security Printing Works (Polska Wytwornia Papierow Wartosciowych).
 Old style (non-biometric) passports were re-introduced in 2016 on a temporary basis (until 1 January 2019).

 As of 2023, the process of issuing biometric passports and ID cards was largely suspended due to the expiration of the contract with the Polish firm responsible for producing the chips.
 In September 2024, it was announced that the Armenian government had initiated a tender to find a new company to issue biometric passports and ID cards.
 The tender was finalized in March 2025, with the French company IDEMIA being chosen as the winner.
 The new system of biometric passports and ID cards is expected to be rolled out in the second half of 2026.
 The new system will be aligned with EU standards, aiding Armenia's goals in European integration and visa liberalization.
+The new design for the biometric passports and the colour change was announced in April 2026, with the new system becoming available in September 2026.